zhongzhixu/WAN/README.md

 Spyder 3.1.1

 ## Files in the folder

 DATA:
+We cannot open any raw data to the public because it is super sensitive.
+The raw data can be made available upon reasonable request to the corresponding authors.

 ROC-AUC curve.xlsx: This file contains the underlying source data for the ROC-AUC curve.